salpalacios/DappUniversityTutes/web3JS/part1/readme.txt

 Dependancies needed
 ---------------------------------------------------------------

-node and web3, the tutorial uses unfura, instead going to use private network in our computer
+will use node console and web3 library, the tutorial uses unfura.com, instead going to use private network in our computer located here (~/Library/_Ethereum-Private2)

+  >npm install web3@0.20.2

 Running the node (two options):
 ---------------------------------------